-Now that we know a bit more of what we are looking at, let’s take a look at the finalists – we could only come up with 3 that we truly stand behind (if you want a true turkish coffee grind, that is).
+Now that we know a bit more of what we are looking at, let’s check out the finalists – we could only come up with 3 that we truly stand behind (if you want a true Turkish coffee grind, that is).

 This little beast of a grinder preserves not only the unique design of the traditional Turkish grinder, but also the wrist-breaking, fury-inducing struggle of operating it.

 If that description wasn’t enough for you, let me clarify: this grinder is difficult to use – like Beatrix Kiddo three-inch-punching her way out of her own buried coffin level of difficulty.